SaptarshiRoy1/SaptarshiRoy1/README.md

 <h4>🗄️ Databases and cloud hosting</h4>

-- MongoDB MySQL GoogieHost Netlify
+- MongoDB MySQL Netlify Render GoogieHost MongoDBatlas

 <!---
 SaptarshiRoy1/SaptarshiRoy1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.